ignaciomsarmiento/RATest/cran-comments.md

 Retested it in x86_64-w64mingw32 (64-bit) with success, uploaded also to \url{https://win-builder.r-project.org/upload.aspx}, checks for arch 'i386' and arch 'x64' are ok

+#Resubmission2
+Added references to the description file
+Added url to the references